About Slack

 Connect Additional Channels

-- Go to any Slack channel where you want to add Serval
+Repeat the steps above for any additional channels:- Go to the Slack channel where you want to add Serval

 Enable Direct Messaging (Optional)